 Is converting a free bet legal?
 The hedging itself is just placing bets at two sportsbooks, which is legal only where regulated sports betting is offered and you meet your state's age and location requirements.
 Individual books set their own promo terms, so use separate books only where the promo terms allow it and follow each sportsbook's rules.

-Stop leaving free-bet value on the table.
-OddsShopper's Free Bet Converter scans 100+ sportsbooks, finds a high-converting pairing, and tells you the exact hedge stake to bank more of your bonus bet as cash.
-Try it free for 7 days, then use code FREEBET20 for 20% off your first OS Pro or OS Core payment: Start your free trial.
+*Stop handing that value back to the book.
+OddsShopper's Free Bet Converter scans every major sportsbook, finds a high-converting pairing, and tells you the exact hedge stake to bank more of your bonus bet as cash.
+Try it free for 7 days, then use code FREEBET20 for 20% off your first OS Pro or OS Core payment.